pongdanny/pongdanny/README.md

 ### Welcome 💻

-### Since I began my journey in software engineering, its been an exciting learning process everyday!
+### Since I began my journey in software engineering, it's been an exciting learning process everyday!
 I hope to build some awesome websites in the near future 👨‍💻

 ## Skills / Technologies